Skip to main content

 Offers for non-competitive courses are made throughout the intake for courses that are not competitive.
 Offers are available online at tasonline.tafe.wa.edu.au(opens in a new tab) and will also be emailed.

-Waitlist applications will be accepted for courses not filled through the main intake.
+Waitlist applications will be accepted for coursesnot filled through the main intake.
 Not all courses will be available during this period, and applications will only be considered if places are still available.
+Students are encouraged to apply during the main intake of applications to maximise the chance of success.

-No further offers will be issued after this date.
-Students who missed out are encouraged to submit a course enquiry directly to the College or apply in Semester 1, 2026.
+Waitlist applications close 4.30pm.
+Students who missed out are encouraged to submit a course enquiry directly to the College or apply in Semester 1, 2027.

 Students applying for some of our courses may be required to meet minimum literacy and numeracy standards.
 Some courses may also have additional entrance requirements such as mandatory prerequisites or industry requirements.